-Neri Cristina and D'alba Lucia (2021) characterised ageing by a reduced regenerative and adaptive capacity resulting in an easier development of morbidity; they recognised that one’s prerequisite for wellbeing and having a good quality of life is to maintain an adequate nutritional status.
+Neri Cristina and D’alba Lucia (2021) described ageing as a state of reduced regenerative and adaptive capacity resulting in an easier development of morbidity; they recognised that one’s prerequisite for wellbeing and having a good quality of life is to maintain an adequate nutritional status.

 It is important to watch the nutritional status of elderly adults and evaluate muscle mass regardless of the age because of the risks to malnutrition.
 Malnutrition can be defined as a condition of being poorly nourished, caused by a lack of one or more nutrients (under nutrition) or an excess of nutrients (over nutrition) resulting in the accumulation of body fat defined as overweight or obesity and leading to chronic diseases, diminished physical and mental function and impaired clinical outcome from disease.
 Chronic diseases associated with ageing include osteoporosis, obesity, cardiovascular disease and type 2 diabetes.
 Inadequate nutrient intake can also lead to deficiency related diseases such as anaemia, blindness and frailty.

 The mechanisms that lead to malnutrition in elderly people are complex, but can ultimately result from starvation, disease or advanced ageing, alone or in combination.

 Malnutrition can result to a wasting of skeletal muscles, a lower muscle mass, and reduced muscle strength; it can also lead to a decreased bone mineral mass.
 This can lead to an impaired musculoskeletal function, increased disability, and with reduced physical performance an increased risk of falling, with a greater risk of osteoporosis.